 Every Upcoming Movie and TV Show in the Marvel Cinematic Universe

-Get the complete list of all the current projects Marvel has in store, details on as-yet-unnamed projects, as well as how Disney’s acquiring Fox’s Marvel properties ties into the larger MCU.
+Get the complete list of all the current projects Marvel has in store, details on as-yet-unnamed projects, as well as how Disney’s acquiring 20th Century Fox’s comic book properties ties into the larger MCU.
 Which upcoming Marvel movies are you most excited about?

 Black Widow – May 1, 2020

 She’s already appeared in numerous Marvel movies, but we’ve never been given a proper origin story for Scarlett Johansson’s Natasha Romanoff/Black Widow character.
 She first appeared in Iron Man 2, and we were given some dream-like flashbacks in Avengers: Age of Ultron, but now Marvel is set to give us the full story.
 Australian director Cate Shortland has been tagged to helm Black Widow, hitting theaters in May 2020.
 The movie will be set after the events of Captain America: Civil War, but will also dive into elements of Romanoff’s past, particularly the events of “Budapest” Widow and Hawkeye discussed in the first Avengers film.
 At San Diego Comic Con 2019, the main villain for the film was officially confirmed to be Taskmaster.
 David Harbour has signed on and will play Red Guardian, Rachel Weisz as a character named Melina, and Florence Pugh as Yelena Belova, who will reportedly play another female spy trained at the same Russian “Red Rooom” Widow program as Romanoff.